Wajeeha-Ijaz/Course-1-Microsoft-Power-BI-Data-Analyst-Professional-Certificate/README.md

   - Deploy and Maintain Power BI Assets and Capstone project
   - Microsoft PL-300 Exam Preparation and Practice

-### This repository will have all the practice, non-graded and graded activities, includes in first module
+### This repository will have all the practice, non-graded and graded activities.
-- Preparing Data for Analysis with Microsoft Excel